docnetwork/api/v1/chapters/01-requests.md

 ## Parameters

 All routes make use of parameters.
-Parameters are marked with angle brackets (`{` and `}`) where routes are defined in the documentation.
+Parameters are marked with curly brackets (`{` and `}`) where routes are defined in the documentation.
 For instance, the following route contains two parameters, `orgID` and `profileID`:

 ```
 GET /api/organizations/{orgID}/profiles/{profileID}/users